 A paper machine produces about 1,950 km of paper per day.
 This corresponds roughly to the distance from Munich to Athens.

-With our 21 paper machines, we produce around 780,000 t of hygiene paper every year.
-This corresponds to the weight of nearly 1,500 Airbus A380 aircraft.
+With 22 paper machines, we produce around 850,000 tons of hygiene paper every year.
+This equals about 77 times the weight of the Eiffel Tower.